deanpcmad/discord_api/README.md

 # Discord API

-This is a Ruby wrapper for the Discord HTTP API. **Currently in development**
+This is a Ruby library for the Discord HTTP API. **Currently in development**

 ## Installation